 The chemical hygiene officer provides training on hazardous materials handling and storage; hazardous waste handling, storage, and disposal; and best practices to minimize personal injury, health impairment, property loss, fines, and liability in the teaching and research laboratories.

-Other responsibilities of the position including providing chemical hygiene, laboratory risk management, and regulatory compliance direction and support to the Department of Art and the History of Art and other academic departments and programs, as needed; working in close collaboration with the chairs of academic departments and programs, science department safety coordinators, and the college's director of environmental health and safety; and taking appropriate actions to support a diverse workforce; and participating in Amherst's efforts to create a respectful, inclusive, and welcoming work environment.
+Other responsibilities of the position include offering chemical hygiene, laboratory risk management, and regulatory compliance direction and support to the college's Department of Art and the History of Art and other academic departments and programs, as needed; working in close collaboration with the chairs of academic departments and programs, science department safety coordinators, and the college's director of environmental health and safety; and taking appropriate actions to support a diverse workforce; and participating in Amherst's efforts to create a respectful, inclusive, and welcoming work environment.

 - Three years of safety and regulatory compliance experience in a laboratory or industrial setting

 - Excellent written and verbal communication skills, including the ability to express ideas effectively thorough public speaking

 - Strong time management, organizational, problem solving, and project management skills

 - Experience with or knowledge of preparing technical reports

 - Experience in issue analysis and creative problem solving along with the ability to provide strategic options and recommendations